alanmitchell/mini-monitor/docs/source/software.rst

     # sensor IDs.
     LOGGER_ID = 'test'

-Each Mini-Monitor needs to be assigned an ID name that is unique across all of the Mini-Monitors posting data to a particular BMON web site.
-The ID should be kept to 13 characters or less, and only use letters and numbers (no spaces).
+Each Mini-Monitor needs to be assigned an ID that is unique across all of the Mini-Monitors posting data to a particular BMON web site.
+The ID should be kept to 13 characters or less, using only letters and numbers (no spaces).
 An example is 'Okla511', which was used for a building at 511 Oklahoma Street.
 As shown in the example above, the ID string must be enclosed in single or double quotes.